MuhtasimTanmoy/notebook/books/linkers and loaders.md

 • `Symbols:` Global symbols defined in this module, symbols to be imported from other modules or defined by the linker.

 • `Debugging information:` Other information about the object code not needed for linking but of use to a debugger.
-This includes source file and line number information, local symbols, descrip- tions of data structures used by the object code such as C structure definitions.
+This includes source file and line number information, local symbols, descriptions of data structures used by the object code such as C structure definitions.
 (Some object files contain even more than this, but these are plenty to keep us occupied in this chapter.)

 #### Storage allocation

-Storage layout is a two-pass process, since the location of each segment can’t be assigned until the sizes of all segments that logically precede it are known.
+Storage layout is a two-pass process since the location of each segment can’t be assigned until the sizes of all segments that logically precede it are known.

 #### Symbol management